CIS Leadership Team

 1227 N. Scott Street Arlington, VA 22209

-I have been in the education field for the past 30 years.
-Most recently I was the Director for ten years at a preschool in Springfield.
-I have a B.S. degree from the University of NC.
-My educational philosophy aligns with the Reggio Emilia approach.
-Children’s natural curiosity when supported with an environment that provides materials and resources for investigation leads to a child driven curriculum in which the children can actively be involved in developmentally appropriate learning.
-I am presently serving on the Northern Virginia Association of Education for Young Children as the Scholarship chairperson.
-I have been a Girl Scout leader for the past four years.
-I participate in various community projects such as Potomac Watershed Clean up and Feed My Starving Children events.
+Her educational philosophy aligns with the Reggio Emilia approach.
+Children’s natural curiosity when supported by an environment that provides materials and resources for investigation leads to a child-driven curriculum in which the children can actively be involved in developmentally appropriate learning.
+She presently serves on the Northern Virginia Association of Education for Young Children as the Scholarship Chairperson.
+She has been a Girl Scout leader for the past five years.
+She also participates in various community projects such as Potomac Watershed Clean up and Feed My Starving Children events.

 Director, CIS Arlington